ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/syllabus.md

 * Come to class on time and participate \(be present and engaged\)
 * Study outside of class \(ideally with classmate\(s\)
 * Devote at a minimum 4 to 8 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
-* Consult slack at least once a week for up to date info
 * Complete all assignments by due dates
 * Acquire and read all assigned readings before they are due
 * Action – do your absolute best
 * Strive for continuous improvement
-* Direct message me on slack re: contact about logistics \(when, where, how many?\) only
-* Talk to me in person about issues and problems.
-Do not direct message me long conversations on slack. \(if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.\)
+* Talk to me in person about issues and problems. \(if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.\)
 * Have desire amounting to enthusiasm \(to learn, to explore\)
 * Have patience, persistence, and discipline
 * Be creative